 - When the oil is hot (add a crumb of tofu and see if it sizzles right away), carefully add the tofu slices in a single layer (they might splash and steam a bit.
 Fry the tofu until it's brown and crispy on the bottom, about 5 minutes.
 Use the spatula or tongs to flip each piece over and cook until the other side is brown and crispy, about 5 minutes.

 - Add the soy sauce and vinegar to the skillet and continue cooking, gently shaking the pan back and forth and turning the tofu over with the spatula or tongs, until the liquid has evaporated and the tofu is shiny and looks coated with sauce.

 - Put the tofu on the cutting board and cut it into thin strips.
 Use right away or cover and refrigerate up to 2 days.

-Did you know?
+DID YOU KNOW?
 Tofu is also called "bean curd," because it's made from soybeans in a process similar to making cheese: first the beans are soaked, ground, and strained to make soy milk.
 This soy milk is curdled, just like you would for cheese, to get all the protein to stick together in curds (this is called "coagulation").
-Afterwards the curds are pressed into blocks of tofu.
+Afterward, the curds are pressed into blocks of tofu.